giry-dev/mangrove-docs/docs/developers/protocol/technical-references/reactive-offer/maker-contract.md

 ### Inputs

-* `sor` is a [data structure](../../taking-and-making-offers/reactive-offer/offer-data-structures.md#public-data-structures) containing a recap of the taker order and Mangrove's current configuration state.
+* `sor` is a [data structure](./offer-data-structures.md#public-data-structures) containing a recap of the market order and Mangrove's current configuration state.
     * It also contains `olKey`, which concerns the entire market order, because it will be sent to the maker, who needs that information.
     * The protocol guarantees that `order.gives/order.wants` will match the price of the offer that is being executed up to a small precision.